 #2 Go Pet Club 62-Inch Cat Tree – Best Features

-- Beautiful and durable This cat tree is made from highly durable compressed wood, wrapped with high quality faux fur finish to keep your cats warmed and cozy.
-Multiple scratching posts are covered by...
+- This cat tree is made from highly durable compressed wood and wrapped with a premium faux fur finish to keep your cats warm and cozy.
+Multiple scratching posts that are covered by natural sisal ropes...

 With a height of 62 inches, this cat tree from Go Pet Club should be more than perfect for folks who have moderate to small space.

 The thing that makes it stand out the most is its creative design.
 First of all, there’s a roomy condo that measures 11 by 13 inches.
 I like that it has a small opening since most cats like to nap in dark cave-like areas.